fbielejec/fbielejec.github.io/_posts/2019-01-12-clojurescript-chaining-js-promises-previous-value.md

 # <a name="intro"> Intro </a>

-When writing asynchronous code in ClojureScript, or working with JavaScript libraries we often have to work with native JS Promises.
+When writing asynchronous code in ClojureScript, or dealing with JavaScript libraries we often have to work with native JS Promises.
 If you'd like to make your code more readable and idiomatic, here's a macro you could use:

 ``` clojure